eriknyquist/librxvm/README.rst

 * 1 if the input matches the expression
 * 0 if the input doesn't match the compiled expression
-* RVM_EMEM if memory allocation fails
+* RXVM_EMEM if memory allocation fails

 |